Hosting the Externship

 - A discrete project such as analyzing a particular segment of your organization and giving a presentation about the information ‐ what the extern learned and what suggestions or recommendations your extern would make based on the information gathered.

 - A pre‐arranged schedule of shadowing your colleagues.
 For example, one of our repeat hosts is a doctor and she creates a pre‐arranged shadowing schedule with other doctors for her externs.
 She sends the schedules to her externs ahead of time so that they can adequately prepare for each of their shadowing experiences during the entire externship experience.
 This gives the externs the opportunity to learn from and about a variety of doctors practicing different types of medicine.

 Small leadership opportunities – have your extern lead focus groups, interview clients, draft grants, help plan/organize a portion of a large and important event, draft a marketing proposal for a specific product line, write you a speech, draft an article, etc.

 Other ways/suggestions to make the experience significant:

-- Take advantage of long commutes on public transportation.
+- If the extern is also staying with you in your home, or if you are just providing transportation, take advantage of long commutes in your car or on public transportation.
 For example, one of our repeat hosts, who also provides housing with his externship, has his externs read the New York Times and other newspapers and they discuss current events on the way to work.

 - Give your externs some coaching and some feedback.
 For example, one of our hosts gave her extern written and verbal feedback regarding her interviewing skills, both on the phone and in person.
 She also recapped the day each evening and was sure to give her extern positive feedback and some constructive coaching regarding her work that day.